Related links

 What happens next

-Your photo provisional licence will be posted to you and is valid for three years, P1 for one year and P2 for two years.
+Your provisional licence is valid for 3 years - P1 for 1 year and P2 for 2 years.

-When you are due to progress to your full licence, a licence renewal will be posted four to six weeks before your P2 licence expires.
-You can renew online and your provisional conditions will finish midnight of the expiry of your P2 licence.
+When you are due to progress to your full driver's licence, a licence renewal notice will be posted 4 to 6 weeks before your P2 licence expires.
+Your provisional conditions will finish midnight of the expiry of your P2 licence.

 Contact Service SA